Updated October 24, 2022

 In addition, the estate will normally be required to file a Form 1041, “U.S. Income Tax Return for Estates and Trusts”.
 The personal representative would also be required to file a final Form 1040 for the decedent, which would include any income from the beginning of the year until the Decedent’s date of death.
 Many states also have a separate estate income tax return.

 Closing the Estate

 The administration of an estate is always different, each presenting its own unique issues and challenges.
 It is often not known what these issues are until the actual administration of the estate occurs.
-However, a well prepared personal representative can more easily respond to issues as they arise and ensure the administration of the estate runs as smooth as possible.
-At Yount, Hyde & Barbour, P.C., our Family Wealth Planning team can assist you with this difficult process and ensure the administration of the estate goes as seamless as possible.
+However, a well-prepared personal representative can more easily respond to issues as they arise and ensure the administration of the estate runs as smooth as possible.
+At YHB, our Private Client Services team can assist you with this difficult process and ensure the administration of the estate goes as seamless as possible.
 Contact us with any questions.